Supporting ākonga with disruptive, impulse control and conduct disorders: for teacher aides

 Who is this course for?

-This course is suitable for teacher aides across all levels who support ākonga presenting with challenging behaviour related to conduct disorders, or for those who want to expand their knowledge of how to work effectively with neurodiverse learners.
+This course is suitable for teacher aides across all levels who support ākonga presenting with challenging behaviour related to disruptive, impulse control, and conduct disorders, or for those who want to expand their knowledge of how to work effectively with neurodiverse learners.

 Time commitment